Skip to content

 Provider integration not working (GitHub, GitLab, or Jira)

-In the deployed app, open Admin → Tracker OAuth Apps.
+In the deployed app, open Admin → Trackers.
 Each provider should show Configured; if it shows Not configured, finish the OAuth-app setup and paste the credentials.
-Also confirm the OAuth app's Authorization callback URL matches the values listed above for your CloudFront domain — provider apps reject mismatched callbacks at sign-in time.
+Also confirm the OAuth app's Authorization callback URL matches the value shown in that provider's setup guide — provider apps reject mismatched callbacks at sign-in time.